Inist-CNRS/node-jbj/README.md

 ## Source

-Stylesheet can contains an reference to data source.
-Source can be a file or URL.
+Stylesheet can contain a reference to data source.
+Source can be a file or an URL.
 By default, only the *file:* protocol is supported.
-Add you own protocol with *register*
+Add your own protocol with *register*

 ```javascript
 	var stylesheet_1 = {